Stacks and Queues

 Stacks

-The following are a stack’s standard operations and their corresponding complexities:
+The standard operations and their time complexities:

-• Pushing an element onto the stack: O(1)
+- Push an element onto the stack: O(1)

-• Popping an element off the stack: O(1)
+- Pop an element off the stack: O(1)

-• Searching for an element in the stack: O(n)
+- Searching for an element: O(n)

 1